sundarsau/lara_command/README.md

-# Laravel custom command to run controller method from command line
+# Create Laravel custom command to run controller method from the command line

 This Laravel application is to implement Laravel custom command and runs a controller method from the command line using the custom command.
 I created this project in Laravel 10.
 It creates a Laravel command and from the command I am calling a controller method to execute.
-Just for example, the controller method creates a row in a custom table and when our custom command is executed using php artisan from the terminal, the controller method gets executed and a row is inserted in the table.
+Just for example, the controller method creates a row in a custom table and when our custom command is executed using php artisan from the terminal, the controller method gets executed and a row is inserted into the database table.
+Tutorial - https://codehow2.com/laravel/how-to-run-a-controller-method-from-the-terminal-using-laravel-command.
 A controller, a model, a command and a migration for a new table.
 No front end.

 # How To Use